William Barton Wright: Other business interests

 After retirement from Lancashire and Yorkshire railway, Barton Wright entered private practice as an engineer in London, and became a director of the Assam Railways and Trading Co.
 He acquired interests in tea plantations, including the Balmadies and Bitherookardu estates near Gudalur in the Nilgiri Hills in Southern India in the 1880s, later managed by his sons.
 He also invested with his son Edward William in mineral concessions at Odemira, in the Alentejo region of Portugal, without success, from 1885.
 In India, he had served as a major in the Madras Volunteer Guards (retiring in 1876).

 Following the death of his wife in 1892, he retired to Dover, moving to St Leonards-on-Sea, Sussex in 1907, where he died on 7 May 1915 at the age of 86.

 Barton Wright Road in Ayanavaram, Madras, is named after him.

 Family

 Barton Wright married Janet Forlonge in 1858, whilst on leave in England.
-She was the daughter of William Forlonge, a pastoralist and politician in colonial Victoria and New South Wales, and grand-daughter of the Australian pioneer breeder of Merino sheep, Eliza Forlonge.
+She was the daughter of William Forlonge, a pastoralist and politician in colonial Victoria and New South Wales, and granddaughter of the Australian pioneer breeder of Merino sheep, Eliza Forlonge.
 They had six sons and three daughters.
 His third son Edward William Barton-Wright was a pioneering promoter of Asian martial arts in the Western world: see Bartitsu.
-His sister, Lydia, married Sir Molyneux Nepean, 2nd Baronet, of Mapperton House, of Loder’s Court, of Bothenhampton, Dorset, and of Lee Hall, Northumberland.
+His sister, Lydia, married Sir Molyneux Nepean, 2nd Baronet, of Mapperton House, of Loder's Court, of Bothenhampton, Dorset, and of Lee Hall, Northumberland.
 He was the great-grandson of John Parr (merchant), of Liverpool.